Erin woke up suddenly. Her hand was burning.

 Erin got up.
 She still held her hand and took great care not to flex it at all.
 It was…aching didn’t even begin to describe it.
 It was just pain, all the way through.
 And it wasn’t stopping.

-But at the same time, she was hungry.
-And for a little bit that overrode her pain.
+But at the same time, she was ravenous.
+And for a little bit, that overrode her pain.

 Slowly, very slowly, Erin hobbled around the inn.
-She grabbed the blue fruit with her good hand and began chomping them down one at a time.
-She was so hungry she ate four before she knew it and then polished off two more as she sat at a table.
+She grabbed the blue fruits with her good hand and began chomping them down one at a time.
+She was so hungry she ate four before she knew it, and then polished off two more as she sat at a table.

 She would have sat there forever.
 Getting up wasn’t worth the effort, but a higher power called to her.
 It spoke in words she could not ignore.